-Katie Price has been banned from driving for two years after failing to turn up to court.
+Katie Price banned from driving for two years after court no-show

 The TV presenter and former glamour model, 41, was charged with withholding the name of the driver after her pink Range Rover was involved in a collision in Bexley, south-east London, in November last year.

 Price, who pleaded guilty to the charge at a hearing in August, refused to attend today's sentencing hearing at Bexley Magistrates Court, claiming she was only due to return to London Gatwick Airport at 9am today.

 In a statement read to the court by the clerk, Price's solicitors said: "She has been out of the country.

 "She is returning on the morning of the hearing.

 "We ask for the hearing to be adjourned to another date.
 No-one will be inconvenienced as witnesses will not need to be called as a result of the guilty plea."

 But Geraldine Dickinson, prosecuting, urged the court to carry on with the matter in Price's absence.

 She said: "Her solicitors knew about this date and knew about her whereabouts and that she's be returning to Gatwick this morning.

 "Even if she came back at 9am, she could have made an appearance at this court today."